-A list of blocks awarded by the Court in 1885 recorded only one tribal award, that of the Mahurehure 'tribe' to the 11828 acre Whakatere block in 1867, AJHR, 1885, G6a.
-Published under the direction of the Chief Judge of the Native Land Court, Wellington,
+52 A list of blocks awarded by the Court in 1885 recorded only one tribal award, that of the Mahurehure 'tribe' to the 11828 acre Whakatere block in 1867, AJHR, 1885, G6a.

-Native Customs and Law Affecting Maori Land.
-In 1942 Smith was able to give a sense of cohesion to the principles of tenure enunciated by the Court, while accepting that the difficulties of interpreting custom in the nineteenth century had created many inconsistencies.
+Native Customs and Law Affecting Maori Land.54 In 1942 Smith was able to give a sense of cohesion to the principles of tenure enunciated by the Court, while accepting that the difficulties of interpreting custom in the nineteenth century had created many inconsistencies.
 Smith reviewed the various take recognised by the Court for claims to land.